Chain · Slavery & Abolition

 • Legal standing — escaped people could own property, marry, testify in court, and sue

-• State protection against kidnappers — Mexican courts processed cases against U.S. raiders
+• State protection against kidnappers — Mexican courts processed cases against U.S. border raiders

 The enslaved people who crossed into Mexico entered a country with its own racial hierarchies and its own history of Indigenous and African oppression.
 Mexican freedom was not perfect freedom.
 But it was legal freedom — which was more than the United States offered.